 Add wet ingredients to the dry and mix on medium speed until smooth, without overmixing, for about 30 seconds.

-Lower mixer speed and all but 1/4 cup of the remaining flour.
+Lower mixer speed and add all but 1/4 cup of the remaining flour.

-Mix until combined, about an additional 30 seconds.
+Mix until combined, for about an additional 30 seconds.

 Remove from stand mixer and stir blueberries into the dough.
 Dough will be very wet.

 Sprinkle remaining 1/4 cup of flour over wet dough and mix to ensure that all liquid and flour is incorporated.

 The dough will be sticky and moist so you will work the dough with additional flour.

 Turn the dough out onto a generously floured work surface.

 Pat dough out into a rectangle with well floured hands then roll with heavily floured rolling pin to completely smooth to 1/2" thickness.